BarisAlbayrakIEEE/StructuralAnalysis/README.md

 6. The CS reads the results and updates CS SAR object stored by the DAG or MySQL DB,
 7. The CS releases all temporary shared objects.

-The flow involves the the construction of Bind objects and executing python functions.
+The flow involves the construction of Bind objects and executing python functions.
 The 1st part is type dependent which requires type transformations if the solution is intended to contain interfaces.
 A better solution is assigning an **executor process** at the CS level (like create, get and set defined before).
 The **executor** involves the whole flow above.